MAZterXP/testwolf/README.md

 1.25 BETA (2021-09-30)
 ----------------------
-- Now prevents id's memory manager from messing with wolfdosmpu's buffer, increasing compatibility with EMM TSRs (EMM386 and QEMM).
+- Now prevents id's memory manager from messing with wolfdosmpu's buffer, increasing compatibility with AWEUTIL (the NOXMS parameter is not needed anymore) as well as EMM386 and QEMM.

 1.24 BETA (2021-09-28)
 ----------------------